Joseph-Alp/Chem-308-Portfolio/README.md

 1. Vectors & Quantum State Descriptors
 1. The Particle In a Box Paradigm (PIB)
-1. Working With Time Independent Schrodinger Equations For Well Defined Eigenstates
+1. Working With Time Dependent Schrodinger Equations For Well Defined Eigenstates

 MatLab Work